Mr. Hatfield's Neighborhood: Pentagon City, Virginia

 • My Favorite Local Eateries:

 • Honorable Mention: Peking Gourmet Inn (Falls Church, Virginia) (My mother introduced me to this fairly common Chinese restaurant back in the 80's, and I then discovered that this was also a favorite dining place for President George H.W.
 Bush and his family.
-If you like to go where Presidents hang out, this is a place to visit.)
+If you like to go where Presidents hang out, this is another place to visit.)

 Some Delaware Delights: